 Samples within the data embedding plot lack label information, resulting in uniform coloration across all points.
-Conversely, data points in the label embedding plot are color-coded based on their respective label classes.
+Data points in the label embedding plot are color-coded based on their label classes.

-The embedding plot is adaptable to data or labels based on the chosen option in the Order by drop-down.
+The embedding plot is adaptable to data or labels.
 In addition to selecting points within a rectangular area, the label embedding plot offers the functionality to filter data points based on the label classes.

 With the label embedding plot, users can:

 - Identify classes that are often confused with each other.

 - Detect samples with incorrect labeling, such as instances of a different class embedded within a larger cluster of another class.